Vizio TV Won’t Turn On – What to Do?

 We hope that this guide was helpful and that one of these solutions helped you turn your TV back on.
 Just closely follow the steps we provided and double-check to make sure that you’ve done everything right that we’ve recommended above.

 If you’re still experiencing issues, Vizio’s customer support can help you resolve this issue for you.
-You might have to live without your Vizio TV for a couple of days, but at least you’ll know that the problem is fixed.
+You might have to live without your Vizio TV for a couple of days while it is being repaired, but at least you’ll know that the problem is fixed.

 If you found this TechJunkie article useful, you might want to check out How To Hard Factory Reset a Vizio Smart TV.